pjeanjean/sle2019-artifact/README.md

 ## Requirements

-Even though this artifact should work on any platform supported by the GEMOC Studio, this was not tested extensively and, as such, we recommend to use a 64-bits Linux distribution.

-Other requirements are:
 - [Oracle JDK 9](https://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase9-3934878.html)
 - [GEMOC Studio 3.1.0](http://gemoc.org/studio_releases/eclipse_package/updatesite/2019/07/29/V3.1.0.html)

+Also, please not that even though this artifact should work on any platform supported by the GEMOC Studio, this was not tested extensively and, as such, we recommend to use a 64-bits Linux distribution.

 ## Instructions